TSavo/AutoMarket/docs/architecture/provider-system.md

 ## 🎯 Overview

-The AutoMarket Provider System is a sophisticated multi-provider architecture that unifies remote AI services and local Docker services under a common MediaProvider interface.
-The system enables seamless switching between providers while maintaining consistent APIs and type safety.
+The Prizm Provider System is a sophisticated multi-provider architecture that unifies remote AI services and local Docker services under a common MediaProvider interface.
+The system enables seamless switching between providers while maintaining consistent APIs and type safety across all layers of the SDK.

 ## 🏗️ Provider-Centric Organization